-What is the Cincinnati Preservation Revolving Fund?
+What is the Cincinnati Preservation Endangered Building Fund?

-Revolving Fund Projects
+Endangered Building Fund Projects

-1725 Elm Street – Our first project provided support to stabilize the endangered rear portion of 1725 Elm Street in Over-the-Rhine.
-The stabilization has been completed and soon the entire building will be renovated into apartments overlooking Findley Market.
+1725 Elm Street – CPA’s first project provided support to stabilize the endangered rear portion of 1725 Elm Street in Over-the-Rhine.
+The stabilization has been completed and the entire building is being renovated into apartments overlooking Findley Market.

 The project has been awarded federal and Ohio historic tax credits and has moved into the next phase of rehabilitation.
 The Italianate building was vacant and the rear portion was slated for demolition.
 CPA helped fund the stabilization work in partnership with CDF.
 The stabilization funds helped this important building in the historic Findlay Market area retain the rear section and move forward with a complete rehabilitation project.

 The funding we provided has now been returned and is available to support other preservation related loans.

 The Dennison House – The second CPA Endangered Building Fund project is the purchase of 225 Wood Street in Batavia, Ohio.
 This highly significant 1833 Greek Revival house is vacant and has been declared a public nuisance.
 The Batavia Village Council reluctantly ordered demolition.
 After months of negotiations and title work, CPA completed the purchase of the property in March 2021.
 We have preformed maintenance since October and completed minor repairs.
 The house will has historic conservation easement attached to the title and was sold to a preservation minded buyer.

 Eckstein School- Through the use of the Endangered Building Fund, the Eckstein school in the Village of Glendale, Ohio was saved from inappropriate redevelopment and demolition.
 CPA bought the property and is currently working with the Eckstein Cultural Arts Center on a redevelopment plan.